Table of Contents

 Another common myth is that having diabetes prohibits you from playing sport, but many athletes have been able to partake in high-level sports contests while living with the condition.
 Olympic rowing legend Steve Redgrave is one example.
 He won the fifth of his five Olympic gold medals just a few years after being diagnosed with type 2 diabetes.

-Diabetes patients are encouraged to exercise regularly as part of a healthy lifestyle which will keep the condition in check, so partaking in sports is certainly worth thinking about if you need to manage the condition.
+Diabetes patients are encouraged to exercise regularly as part of a healthy lifestyle which will keep the condition in check, so partaking in sports is certainly worth thinking about if you need to manage the condition, even if you're tempted by more strenuous sports such as skateboarding or rowing.
 Some considerations may need to be taken into account before starting a new exercise regime, so it’s worth consulting your doctor or healthcare team to understand the best preparation.

 Myth: People with diabetes can’t do certain jobs